Section 1

 Packing too much into one skill

-Forgetting to test with real examples
+Forgetting to test with messy real-world input

 Never updating the skill